dangrossman/daterangepicker/README.md

 `cancelClass`: (string) CSS class string that will be added to the cancel button

+`iconClass`: (string) CSS class string that will be applied to all icons

 `format`: (string) Date/time format string used by moment when parsing or displaying the selected dates

 `separator`: (string) Separator string to display between the start and end date when populating a text input the picker is attached to